lemontang3/QML_Fin/README.md

 - **Training and Evaluation:**
   - Train the quantum machine learning model using the COBYLA optimizer.
   - Evaluate the model's performance using a confusion matrix.

-## Files and Directories

-- `data_preparation.py`: Scripts for downloading, cleaning, and preparing financial data.
-- `quantum_circuits.py`: Functions and classes for building quantum circuits, including feature maps and the autoencoder circuit.
-- `training.py`: Code for training the quantum model and evaluating its performance.
-- `Amplitude Encoder.ipynb`: A Jupyter Notebook demonstrating the end-to-end process of preparing data, building quantum circuits, and training the model.

 ## Key Functions and Classes